 Description: This module will describe the function and integration of the physiological systems of the human body.
-It will include: special senses, vision, hearing, taste and smell; the cardiovascular system; the hormones and enzymes of the gastrointestinal tract; the reproductive system; the hormonal control of reproduction; the contraceptive pill; the urinary system; the respiratory system, lung mechanisms and gas exchange, exercise physiology, training, energetics and fatigue.
+It will include: special senses, vision, hearing, taste and smell; the cardiovascular system; the hormones and enzymes of the gastrointestinal; the urinary system; the respiratory system, lung mechanisms and gas exchange.